The 8 Most Popular CRM Software Solutions in 2023

 More add-ons allow for social media management, the creation of custom membership sites, and synchronization with Gmail or Outlook.

-Which leads us into our next point – that Salesforce's vast feature set can be both a blessing and a curse.
+This leads us to our next point – that Salesforce's vast feature set can be both a blessing and a curse.
 On the one hand, learning to use the complex and quirky user interface is tough – however, users who take the time to learn the ins and outs of the service will find quite a bit of power at their fingertips.

 Plus, the time saved in automation – and the money and potential reputation threat saved in better customer service and client relations – should pay dividends in the end.
 It was invented by a genius, after all!